 If you're continuing on to Lake Como (Lago di Como), the city of Como is a convenient base for exploring this storied shoreline.
 From Venice, the 177-mile (284 km) drive to Como take 3 hours, 30 minutes, depending on traffic.
 To get there, continue on the A4/E70 past Peschiera del Garda, and pass Brescia.
 Take the exit for Bergamo – also a great stopover for a few hours or an overnight – and quickly pick up the SS671, a divided highway.
+If you do stop in Bergamo you must check out Da Mimmo for lunch or dinner.
 At the Terno del'Isola interchange, the road name changes to the SP342 and continues all the way to Como.

 If you're driving all the way to Stresa on the far side of Lake Maggiore (Lago Maggiore), it's faster to bypass Como altogether.
 Instead, when you get to the outskirts of Bergamo, continue on the A4 (also signposted E64 in this section) in the direction of Milan/Milano.
 You'll pass north of Milan, then exit onto the A8/Autostrada del Laghi/E62 in the direction of Varese.
 At the Castaletto/Ticino interchange, you'll pick up the SP33 for the scenic drive up to Stresa.
 The drive from Venice to Stresa is 218 miles (350 km) and will take 3 hours, 30 minutes barring traffic delays on the autostradas.